 second stanza first line

 - Em dashes, or long dashes, are an effective way to indicate a pause to the reader of your poem.
 If the pause comes at the end of a line, type an extra space after an ordinary hyphen to turn it into an em dash.

-- At most two “chum box” links to stories published previously here on Medium — inclusive of your own and stories by others that you want to recognize as your source of inspiration.
+- At most one “chum box” link to a story published previously here on Medium — either one of your own or a story by another writer that you wish to recognize as your source of inspiration.
 No links to websites outside of Medium.
-Please do not use NCiR’ as a self-promotion vehicle.

 - Choose 5 descriptive tags for your submission.
 It probably makes sense that one should be ‘Poetry’, and the second either ‘Humor’ or ‘Satire’.
 Avoid rogue tagging, as defined in the Medium Dictionary.